 Quickly falling in love with the surrounding landscape as we took the small, winding forest roads towards Banff’s Johnston Canyon, I just couldn’t wait to hit the trail and take a look at the terrain from a much closer and personal point of view.

-Join Ali, Tom & I as we explore a fairly novice hike with a big payoff of numerous waterfalls, wildlife sightings and breathtaking natural features as the rushing waters carved it’s way over the years deep into the heart of Canada creating Johnston Canyon! 🙂
+Join Ali, Tom & I as we explore a fair novice hike with a big payoff of numerous waterfalls, wildlife sightings and breathtaking natural features as the rushing waters carved it’s way over the years deep into the heart of Canada creating Johnston Canyon!

 The land seemed almost surreal and mystical in between the rocky walls.
 Moss grew in abundance and little chipmunks scattered everywhere as if Snow White had called her little critter friends on to greet us.